jmoody/tokaidoapp/README.md

     1. gem install cocoapods
     2. pod install
     3. bundle install
-    4. bundle exec rake
+    4. bundle exec rake<sup>*</sup>
     5. open Tokaido.xcworkspace

+`*` i am not sure if `bundle exec rake` or `rake` is appropriate.  there is/could be some weirdness around using `bundle` if you have local overrides declared in your `~/.bundle/config` file (like i do).  you have been warned.  see below for some other notes on using `bundle` in the Calabash shell.

-You should then be able to build and run Tokaido in Xcode.
+You should then be able to build and run Calabash in Xcode.

 ### how it works